-- Evaluate the credibility of primary and secondary sources. - Compose essays that summarize, paraphrase, quote, and synthesize information gathered from research. - 3.
-Apply appropriate documentation style. - Develop an argumentative essay supported by research.
+- Demonstrate competency in locating and evaluating credible primary and secondary sources. - Develop an argumentative essay that summarizes, paraphrases, quotes, and synthesizes information gathered from research. - 3.
+Apply appropriate documentation style.

 EN194 TECHNICAL COMMUNICATION

 Prerequisite: EN110 "C" or better.

 This course prepares students to communicate effectively for business, industry, and professions.
 Students will engage in the writing process and develop examples of technical communication as well as deliver professional, oral presentations.